 According to Tripp-Lite, PDUs utilize sophisticated power resource systems to automatically stabilize the supply of power as well as the rack’s operating temperature when these metrics become unbalanced.

-Within these advanced PDUs, remote current monitoring is used to automate the process of regulating to heat variations.
-This reduces deterioration of the hardware, extends the life of the facility while reducing energy costs for the provider.
+Within these advanced PDUs, remote current monitoring is used to automate regulating heat variations.
+This reduces deterioration of the hardware, extending the facility's life while reducing energy costs for the provider.

 Orlando area centers also use reinforced PDU cables that keep water cool until it reaches the equipment.
-Because these cables do not warm to the outside temperature, they are able to efficiently provide cooling at a lower cost.
+Because these cables do not warm to the outside temperature, they can efficiently provide cooling at a lower cost.

 More Advanced Methods of Cooling Data Centers in Orlando